 In Spain, the site of a soon-to-be avocado plantation bore an incredible surprise: one of the largest collections of standing stones in all of Europe.

-And now, we’ve found one new such complex.
+And now, archaeologists have found another megalithic complex.
 Researchers at the Huelva University report on the discovery of a new site, sitting in the Huelva province near the Guadiana River, on the southernmost part of the Spain-Portugal border.
-Unearthed on a plot of land that was earmarked for a new avocado plantation, the sheer size of this site is impressive to behold, and it is one of the largest megalith complexes ever discovered in Europe — if not the largest.
+Unearthed on a plot of land that was earmarked for a new avocado plantation, the sheer size of this site is impressive to behold.
+It is one of the largest megalith complexes ever discovered in Europe — if not the largest.

 “This is the biggest and most diverse collection of standing stones grouped together in the Iberian peninsula,” said Jose Antonio Linares, a researcher at Huelva University and one of the project’s three directors.